Memorabilix

 Traded items with a signature of Arthur Ashe

-The most expensive item with a signature of Arthur Ashe (Arthur Ashe 2018-19 Leaf Pearl Cuts Legendary Signature Auto Autograph SP 2019) was sold in June 2022 for $1299.99 while the cheapest item (Original ARTHUR ASHE Signed TENNIS Player Magazine Page Autograph JSA LOA) found a new owner for $0.99 in October 2014.
+The most expensive item with a signature of Arthur Ashe (John McPhee / Levels of the Game signed by Arthur Ashe 1st Edition 1969) was sold in July 2025 for $1,500.00 while the cheapest item (Original ARTHUR ASHE Signed TENNIS Player Magazine Page Autograph JSA LOA) found a new owner for $0.99 in October 2014.
 The month with the most items sold (3) was April 2010 with an average selling price of $9.99 for an autographed item of Arthur Ashe.
 Sold items reached their highest average selling price in March 2017 with $299.99 and the month that saw the lowest prices with $7.49 was September 2011.
-In average, an autographed item from Arthur Ashe is worth $40.01.
+In average, an autographed item from Arthur Ashe is worth $43.00.

 Most recently, these items with a signature of Arthur Ashe were sold on eBay - click here for more items.